2.1 Education vision and principles

 2.2.3 Diversity is celebrated

 Inclusive schools recognise and respond to the diverse needs of their students, including students with disability, from culturally and linguistically diverse backgrounds, international students, and LGBTIQ+ students.
 They accommodate different styles and rates of learning.
-School design should respect, welcome and honour the diversity of the school and wider community, and provide culturally safe environments for Aboriginal students.
-School design enables staff to work collaboratively towards providing every student with the individualised learning and wellbeing support they need to thrive.
+School and early learning facility design should respect, welcome and celebrate diversity and provide culturally safe environments for First Nations students, children and staff.
+Designs should support staff to work collaboratively and provide every student and child with the individualised learning and wellbeing support they need to thrive.
 Project consultants applying this principle should aim to:

 2.2.4 A welcoming environment